nextgis/docs_toolbox/source/tools.rst

 -------------------------

 Tool creates and updates point vector layer in NextGIS Web using Google Sheets.
-Table must contain 'lat and 'lon' fields and be accessible via shared link for reading.
+Table must contain 'lat' and 'lon' fields and be accessible via shared link for reading.
 Coordinate reference system - WGS84.

 Input: